gengojs/gengojs/README.md

 ###Recent Changes
 *For previous notes on changes, see CHANGELOG.md*

-**0.3.50**

-* Fixed tests for windows.
-* Changed gengojs's description.

-**0.3.51**

-* Updated readme
-* Fixed weird log/debug (cout) when loading locales.
-* Updated node modules.

-**0.3.52**

-* Fixed missing "." when debugging successful locale loads.
-* Fixed bug in router.
-* Updated readme.

-**0.3.53**

-* Updated readme
-* Fixed core debug message

-**0.3.54**

-* Updated node modules

 **0.3.55**

 * Added support for file prefix
 * Changed gengo's description in package.json
 * Added support for plain object options for debugging.
-This will allow you to add timestamps. see [cout](https://github.com/iwatakekshi/cout)
+This will allow you to add timestamps. see [cout](https://github.com/iwatakeshi/cout)
 * Updated node modules for sails apps.

-###Notes

-* Cache - gengo does cache but will replace the cached object if changes have occurred.

-###Message from the author

-I want to thank those who tried or are actually are using gengo.
-Gengo was a learning curve but I know that this is just the beginning.
-As mentioned before, gengo still has room for improvement.
-I think better can be done but it's completely impossible without any feeback or contribution.
-If you would like to contribute, give feedback, or want to know how gengo works the please feel free to give me a holler at [@iwatakeshi](https://twitter.com/iwatakeshi).
-Again thanks! - iwatakeshi
+**0.3.56**

+* Added an instance of gengo to itself.
+Similar to i18n's method.
+* Revamped site.
+Completely better...waaay better.
+Visit now!
+* Final change to npm's description.
+* Removed legacies.
+Support for v0.2 ends.
+* Removed factory support.

 ###Tests